hallzy/wifi-password/README.md

 # Wifi-Password

-Note that this script requires root privileges.
+Note: that this script requires root privileges.
 The files accessed are owned by root on Ubuntu.

+Note: I have only tested this script on Ubuntu.
+This script depends largely on if `/etc/NetworkManager/system-connections` exists, since this is where known networks are stored.

 This script returns wifi passwords to your prompt.